Zeeeepa/xyops/docs/webhooks.md

 ## When Hooks Fire

-Attach a “Web Hook” action to jobs (events/workflows) or alerts.
+Attach a "Web Hook" action to jobs (events/workflows) or alerts.
 Hooks can fire on:

 - **Job start**: `start` (before remote launch).
 - **Job completion**: `complete`, or specific outcomes `success`, `error`, `warning`, `critical`, `abort`.